 That is because, according to that opinion (which was abandoned centuries ago) a heretical Pope would fall from the Pontificate the moment he commits the sin of heresy and loses the virtue of faith, which is a metaphysical reality that doesn’t require human judgment.
 Just as mortal sin causes the loss of sanctifying grace, and internal heresy causes the loss of the virtue of faith, so too, according to this abandoned theory, would internal heresy cause the fall from the Pontificate.

 Eric “The same should be understood of public and notorious heresy because it is joined here in the same opinion with occult and internal, all three having the same mechanism for loss of office.”

 Incorrect, because notorious heresy is not a metaphysical reality; it is a public fact; and for a public fact to be considered notorious it must be legally recognized by competent authority.
 It is also unclear exactly when a culprit would be considered a notorious heretic with a notoriety of fact (unless he joined a non-Catholic sect).
-If you disagree, please tell me the precise moment (and the precise act) that you believe caused John XXIII, Paul VI, John Paul I, John Paul II, Benedict XVI, and Francis to become notorious heretics with a notoriety of fact.
+If you disagree, please tell me the precise moment and the specific act that you believe caused John XXIII, Paul VI, John Paul I, John Paul II, Benedict XVI, and Francis to become notorious heretics with a notoriety of fact.